- J.D., University of Southern California, 1996, Order of the Coif, Managing Articles Editor, Law Review

 - United States Supreme Court

-- United States Court of Appeals for the Fourth and Ninth Circuits
+- United States Court of Appeals for the Fourth, Ninth and Tenth Circuits

-- United States District Court for the Central, Northern and Southern Districts of California
+- United States District Court for the Central, Eastern, Northern and Southern Districts of California

 - United States District Court for the District of Colorado